-68. The analysis in this paper suggests that, while the forces for instability which are present in varying degrees in all East European countries may intensify during the period ahead, the governments of those countries should in general be able to contain the situation.
+67. The above analysis suggests that, while the forces for instability which are present in varying degrees in all East European countries may intensify during the period ahead, the governments of those countries should in general be able to contain the situation.
 The decisive factor will remain the undoubted determination and ability of the Soviet Union to maintain a high degree of political cohesion and conformity.
 The main potential source for discontent and instability lies in the growing economic problems being experienced by all East European countries, which are likely to make it increasingly difficult for governments to satisfy rising consumer demands.
-On the other hand, the relative improvements in living standards already achieved may still remain, and the people may hesitate to put these at risk.
+On the other hand, the relative improvements in living standards already achieved will probably still remain, and the people would hesitate to put these at risk.
 By themselves, dissident activists will nowhere seriously challenge the régimes: still less will the Churches or nationalism do so.
-Nor are the East European leaders likely to seek or get any significantly greater independence from Moscow in the conduct of foreign affairs.
+Nor are the East European leaders likely to follow Romania in seeking any significantly greater independence from Moscow in the conduct of foreign affairs.

-69. The overall picture is likely to be one of resignation on the part of the populace and stability on the part of the régimes.
-However, there are some possible flashpoints.
-In Poland the various strands of dissatisfaction - workers. intelligentsia, Church, anti-Russian nationalism - could again An explosion of a force sufficient to bring down fuse together.
-Gierek and even conceivably to lead the Soviet Union to restore order cannot be ruled out.
-The situation is likely to be less unstable in the GDR, but the régime will not find it easy to balance its economic and other needs for closer ties to the West with the split personality effect those ties have on the East German people.
-Leadership changes could also bring difficult times for any of the régimes; however, these should not prove beyond the power of the régimes to manage.

-70. Developments in Eastern Europe will continue to be affected to some extent by the various aspects of East-West relations covered by the process of detente.
-Eastern European economic needs have been and will continue to be, one of the East's underlying motives for detente.
+- 68. The overall picture is likely to be one of resignation on the part of the populace and stability on the part of the régimes.
+However, there are some possible In Poland the various strands of dissatisfaction flashpoints. workers, intelligentsia, Church, anti-Russian nationalism could again fuse together.
+An explosion of a force sufficient to bring down Gierek and even conceivably to lead the Soviet Union to restore order cannot be ruled out.
+The situation is likely to be less unstable in the GDR, but the regime will not find it easy to balance its economic and other needs for closer ties to the West with the split personality effect those ties have on the East German people. changes could also bring difficult times for any of the régimes; however, these should not prove beyond the power of the régimes to manage. - 69.
+Developments in Eastern Europe will continue to be affected to some extent by the various aspects of East-West relations covered by the process of détente.
+Eastern Europe economic needs have been and will continue to be, one of the East's underlying motives for détente.
 Western economic ties make a significant contribution towards Eastern economic growth and thus towards stability in Eastern Europe, and their importance in this respect may increase during the period ahead.
-At the same time, there are also influences for change inherent in the economic and other aspects of the process of detente, though these are less easy to quantify.
-Detente has helped at least some East European governments to gain slightly more latitude in their dealings with the Soviet Union.
+At the same time, there are also influences for change inherent in the economic and other aspects of the process of détente, though these are less easy to quantify.
+Détente has helped at least some East European governments to gain slightly more latitude in their dealings with the Soviet Union.
 Western economic contacts arouse, as well as cater to, consumer aspirations, and also carry a significant political message.
-The awareness of Soviet and East European leaders that repression of internal unrest has an adverse effect on Western public support for detente policies has encouraged them to mitigate their internal rigidity to some extent.
+The awareness of Soviet and East European leaders that repression of internal unrest has an adverse effect on Western public support for détente policies has encouraged them to mitigate their internal rigidity to some extent.
 The follow-up to the Helsinki Final Act could further encourage this development, even if within narrow bounds.
 However, the Soviet Union will no doubt continue to keep the degree of openness to Western influence and to Western contacts permitted to Eastern Europe within limits compatible with its judgement of the desirable level of overall political conformity.